Resike/WoWDevelopment/README.md

 "c:\\Users\\UserName\\AppData\\Roaming\\Sublime Text 3\\Packages\\WoWDevelopment\\WoW Global Finder\\"
 * Add *"wow lua": "lua",* to the *syntax_map* in the Sublime Linter settings.
 ![](http://i.imgur.com/Caqp3Aj.png)
-* In Sublime go to *Tools -> SublimeLinter -> Toggle Linter* then enable *globalfinder* and disable any other installed linters.
+* In Sublime *Tools -> SublimeLinter -> Toggle Linter* then enable *globalfinder* and disable any other installed linters.
 * Restart Sublime.

   # Adding globals to ignore for luacheck in Sublime Linter: